 For readers seventeen and older due to sexual situations and language.

 Her world tilts even further when her mother announces the new man in her life – who she intends to marry.
 Not only that but Violet will soon have a slightly older step-brother.
 As luck would have it, the young man she bumped into earlier is of course, her new step-brother Zane O’Connor.
 Zane is handsome and worldly – and also a bit of a player.
-Violet cannot help but be attracted to him however.
+However, Violet cannot help but be attracted to him (of course). 😛

-Violet has difficulty trusting that Zane only has eyes for her though and is very jealous whenever he attracts any female attention.
-Violet will have to learn to trust Zane is they are to have a future but is Zane being entirely honest with Violet?
+Violet has difficulty trusting that Zane only has eyes for her though.
+She is very jealous whenever he attracts any female attention.
+Violet will have to learn to trust Zane if they are to have a future.
+But is Zane being entirely honest with Violet?

-Falling for the Ghost of You was a strange read for me.
-The writing was sharp and the protagonist Violet had a very witty, unique voice yet I absolutely could not abide her.
+Falling for the Ghost of You – definitely a strange read.
+The writing was sharp and the protagonist had a very witty, unique voice.
+Yet… I absolutely could not abide her.
 I could understand that her boyfriend cheating must have left some scars but her extreme jealousy was very, very hard to take.
-Every girl that even spoke to Zane was labelled a slut and Violet would practically foam at the mouth whenever Zane was approached by anyone of the female variety.
+Every girl that even spoke to Zane was labelled a slut.
+Violet would practically foam at the mouth whenever Zane was approached by anyone of the female variety.
 I am not a big fan of slut-shaming so Violet’s actions left me cold.

-I also thought it was a little unrealistic that someone as good-looking as Violet was described to be could have so little self-esteem at the same time (she even describes herself as looking like a porn-star at one point!).
-Violet came across a little unrealistic (she is so beautiful but doesn’t realize it, she is also a successful self-published author but no one knows this!).
+It was also a little unrealistic that someone as good-looking as Violet was described to be could have so little self-esteem.
+She even describes herself as looking like a porn-star at one point!
+Violet came across a little unrealistic (she is so beautiful but doesn’t realize it, she is also a successful self-published author but no one knows this of course!)

 I just wasn’t buying that someone as self-assured and successful as Zane would be tripping all over himself to be with her.
 I liked Zane ok but I could not understand what he saw in Violet and why he would put up with all her jealous antics.